That Covers It !

 --------------------

 All good quality tarpaulins should have a least a 3% U.V. inhibitor added.
-This additive extends the life of the tarp during long periods of direct sunshine.
+This additive extends the life of the material during long periods of direct sunshine.
 As previously mentioned tarpaulins are available in a variety of weights.
 Generally the heavier the tarp the better the quality, the ounce per square yard and the mil thickness are two ways of gauging the quality of a tarp.
-Thinner tarps are usually found in flea markets and some online retail sites.
+Cheap tarps are usually found in flea markets and some online retail sites.

 Sources and Info On Tarps